ravicho/Vitis-AWS-F1-Developer-Labs/modules/module_03/multi-CU.md

 1. Before running emulation, look at the Makefile again, and pay attention to line 150.

    ```
-   XOCCFLAGS += --nk convolve_fpga:$(CU_NUM)
+   VPPFLAGS += --nk convolve_fpga:$(CU_NUM)
    ```

-   Here the `xocc --nk` option is used to specify the number of kernel instances, or CUs, generated during the linking step of the build process.
+   Here the `v++ --nk` option is used to specify the number of kernel instances, or CUs, generated during the linking step of the build process.
 For this lab, CU_NUM is defined as 4.

 2. Go to the `makefile` directory.
 3. Use the following command to run hardware emulation.